 - Opt for foreign-owned accommodation: If you are concerned about the possible reaction of a Moroccan company to your booking a shared room for you and your partner, you can always opt to stay in foreign-owned hotels or riads.
 That way, you will know for sure that your stay will be treated with normality and the appropriate respect.

-Despite the seemingly hostile environment toward the LGBT community in Morocco, the truth is that locals will usually be tolerant so long as you respect the local customs.
-For this reason, Morocco remains a popular destination for LGBT travelers from all around the world with cities like Tangier (allegedly the world’s first gay resort), Marrakesh, and Agadir especially attracting the homosexual community.
+Despite the seemingly hostile environment toward the LGBTQ+ community in Morocco, the truth is that locals will usually be tolerant so long as you respect the local customs.
+For this reason, Morocco remains a popular destination for LGBTQ+ travelers from all around the world with cities like Tangier (allegedly the world’s first gay resort), Marrakesh, and Agadir especially attracting the homosexual community.
 With beautiful beaches and even a small gay scene at bars and clubs in these cities, there are plenty of places that are open to gay, bi, lesbian and transgender travelers in Morocco.

 Who to Contact in an Emergency